|

 approach (GRIT), cooling off periods, changing communication strategies

-a child back to a reasonable state.
-Learning to control yourself, your
+bring a child back to a reasonable state.
+Learning to control yourself,

-physical stance, and how to have a helpful discussion, are topics this
+your physical stance, and how to have a helpful discussion, are topics

-workshop includes.
-This information puts adults working with escalated
+this workshop includes.
+This information puts adults working with

 1.5 - 3 hours (return to topic menu)